How Squid Game Creator Hwang Dong-hyuk Is Upping the Ante for Season 2 - E! Online

 Consider us intrigued—and a little scared.

-The historical significance of Squid Game's huge Emmy nomination haul—which also included acting nominations for Lee Jung-jae, Park Hae-soo, Jung Ho-yeon and Lee You-mi, plus writing and directing nominations for Hwang—was not lost on him.

-The historical significance of Squid Game's huge Emmy nomination haul—which also included acting nominations for Lee Jung-jae, Park Hae-soo, Jung Ho-yeon and Lee You-mi, plus writing and directing nominations for Hwang—was not lost on him.
+The historical significance of Squid Game's huge Emmy nomination haul—which also included acting nominations for Lee Jung-jae, Park Hae-soo, Jung Ho-yeon, Oh Young-soo and Lee You-mi, plus writing and directing nominations for Hwang—was not lost on him.

 "We are moving away from the old days of the U.S. exporting content abroad and the global audiences enjoying U.S. content only," he said.
 "The global content is now being appreciated and enjoyed in the U.S. market, as well.
 This is a really grand moment."